Joseangel15/ReactDigitalOceanHosting-Guide/README.md

     - Restart all instances: `pm2 restart all`
     - Restart a specific instance: `pm 2 restart PROJECTID`
     - Display all instances: `pm2 list`
-    - Stop all instances: `pm2 stop all`
+    - Stop all instances: `pm2 stop all`I

 ***